TobikoData/sqlmesh/docs/reference/cli.md

   --help               Show this message and exit.
 ```

-## dlt
+## dlt_refresh

 ```
-Usage: dlt PIPELINE [OPTIONS]
+Usage: dlt_refresh PIPELINE [OPTIONS]

   Attaches to a DLT pipeline with the option to update specific or all models of the SQLMesh project.

 Options:
-  -u, --update TEXT  The DLT tables to generate SQLMesh models from.
+  -t, --table TEXT  The DLT tables to generate SQLMesh models from.
 When none specified, all new missing tables will be generated.
   -f, --force       If set it will overwrite existing models with the new generated models from the DLT tables.
 ```

 ## diff